 Project Week offers students the opportunity to propose and successfully complete two projects at the end of each academic semester that employ skills they have acquired in their academic and non-academic program during the semester.
 Students are encouraged to develop a project that allows them to pursue their passions and to investigate topics inspired by their recent study, one of which must be academic in nature.
 The application of skills and recently acquired knowledge relates directly to the intensive rehearsal time that is set aside for major performances of drama and musical groups.
 Fall and spring dramatic productions count as double projects.
 Project Week epitomizes the Putney ideal; students should learn and work for the love of learning; they are encouraged to engage in an independent process of inquiry and exploration.
 Projects represent a significant culmination of a semester’s work since the time devoted (nine to ten days at the end of each semester—a total of twenty days) is the equivalent of an academic month.
 The Educational Program Committee approves each project.

-For up to 10 hours a day, Putney School students and their faculty sponsors work on projects ranging from performing a Mozart piano quartet to learning introductory Japanese.
+For 6-10 hours a day, Putney School students and their faculty sponsors work on projects ranging from performing a Mozart piano quartet to learning introductory Japanese.
 During recent project weeks students:

 - Knitting 3D geometric forms

 - Programming a plant hygrometer w/ online monitoring

 - Designing a kinetic sculpture w/ 15 pendula

 - Composing a ballet score

 - Exploring gay rights through The Laramie Project

 - Building a dulcimer